A Survey on Reinforcement Learning for Combinatorial Optimization: Historical Timeline

 \subsection{Bellman Equation (1957)}

-Bellman Equation, also known as Dynamic Programming Equation, was introduced by Richard Bellman\citep{bell} and has been used in Dynamic Programming.
-It divides a dynamic optimization problem into a sequence of simpler sub-problems\citep{kir}.
-The Bellman Equation is able to deal with the majority of the discrete-time problems that relate to Optimal Control Theory.
-However, the Bellman Equation is not feasible in solving the large scale NP-hard problems such as the TSP.
-Reinforcement Learning provides a way to approximate the Bellman Equation and solve the TSP.
+The Bellman equation, also known as the DP equation, was introduced by Richard Bellman \cite{bell} and has been used in DP.
+It divides a dynamic optimization problem into a sequence of simpler subproblems \cite{kir}.
+The Bellman equation can address most discrete-time problems related to optimal control theory.
+By contrast, the Hamilton--Jacobi equation addresses the continuous case \cite{hje}.
+The Bellman equation was inspired by the Hamilton--Jacobi equation and was introduced for discrete problems.

-The Bellman Equation is commonly used as the starting point of the Reinforcement Learning approach.
-To learn the optimal policy $\pi$ in Reinforcement Learning\citep{graves}, there are two types of value functions: the state value function $V(s)$, and the action value function $Q(s, a)$.

-The state value function returns the value of a state $s$ according to the policy $\pi$ (a function or method to generate outputs).
+The Bellman equation is commonly used as the starting point of the RL approach.
+We can use two types of value functions to learn the optimal policy $\pi$ in RL \cite{graves}: the state value function $V(s)$ or the action value function $Q(s, a)$.
+The state value function returns the value of a state $s$ according to policy $\pi$ (a function or method to generate outputs):